Understand

 Reversing global nature loss depends on a shift in global financial flows away from nature-negative outcomes and toward nature-positive outcomes.
 This depends on large and small businesses across supply chains, financial institutions, and industries of all types collectively identifying, assessing, managing, and disclosing nature-related dependencies, impacts, risks, and opportunities.
 Towards meeting this inter-industrial challenge, the Taskforce on Nature-related Financial Disclosures (TNFD) was established in 2021 in response to the growing need to factor nature into financial and business decisions.

-The TNFD is actively developing a market-led, science-based risk management and disclosure framework for organisations to report and act on evolving nature-related risks and opportunities.
-The V0.4 of the TNFD beta framework is now out for market consultation, and the complete recommendations (v1.0) are expected to be published in September 2023.
+The TNFD has developed a market-led, science-based risk management and disclosure framework for organisations to report and act on evolving nature-related risks and opportunities.
 The TNFD has also developed a Knowledge Bank that features a curated collection of the latest external resources and market insights on nature-related risks and opportunities.

 Defining True Sustainability